Scoil Mhuire Lourdes, Carrigaline (1995-1998) Bishop Foley N.S. Carlow (1998-2003) C.B.S. Carlow (2003-2009) University College Dublin (2003-present)

 Favourite thing to do in science: Seeing the particles I make under a TEM microscope, to be able to see a “photo” of the tiny nanoscopic things I prepare.

-Final year PhD student in UCD, trying to not go too grey writing my thesis!
+About Me: Final year PhD student in UCD, trying to not go too grey writing my thesis!

 I’m a 25 year old PhD student, born in Cork, grew up in Carlow and have been in Dublin since the start of my undergraduate degree.
 I have loved science since I was a kid, and used to pore over encyclopedias as much as the Harry Potter series.
 I love learning how things work in great detail, like why the sky is red in the morning or evening, how rainbows are formed, anything like that.
 Following this passion, I’ve ended up with myself near the end of a PhD, and over the course of it I’ve developed a love for teaching and explaining science, so hopefully I’ll be able to make that a part of my future career.
 This is my first real attempt at anything like that, so let me know how I do!